DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Related Work

-\myparagraph{Other related work.} \citet{SonICCP2017} use a Wiener deconvolution as a preprocessing step and then develop residual networks with long and short skip-connections to remove artifacts caused by the Wiener deconvolution.
+\myparagraph{Other related work.} Son and Lee \cite{SonICCP2017} use a Wiener deconvolution as a preprocessing step and then develop residual networks with long and short skip-connections to remove artifacts caused by the Wiener deconvolution.
 Their network is able to remove artifacts but does not effectively preserve image detail.
 Thus, they adopt an additional postprocessing step to remedy this problem.
-Different from~\cite{SonICCP2017}, we show that the Wiener deconvolution implemented in the standard image space is less effective for artifact suppression and detail restoration and thus propose a novel feature-based Wiener deconvolution embedded in an end-to-end architecture without any postprocessing step.
+Different from~\cite{SonICCP2017}, we show that the Wiener deconvolution implemented in the standard image space is less effective for artifact suppression and detail restoration and thus propose a novel feature-based Wiener deconvolution.
+In addition, the three steps in \cite{SonICCP2017} are separately employed, where the latter steps are used to compensate the errors introduced by the former ones while the former ones do not take into account the latter ones.
+In contrast, our approach incorporates a feature-based Wiener deconvolution with a feature refinement in an end-to-end architecture, which facilitates each module benefitting from one another and does not require any pre-/postprocessing.

-While most prior work assumes the noise level to be known, noise-blind methods offer an alternative. \cite{SchmidtCVPR2011} develops a sampling-based Bayesian method with integrated noise estimation. \cite{JinCVPR2017} introduces a sampling-free approach using a smoothed generalization of the $0$-$1$ loss.
-Different from~\cite{JinCVPR2017,SchmidtCVPR2011}, we explore the Wiener deconvolution in a deep feature space and adaptively estimate the noise level from the blurry features, ensuring that training a single model is able to handle various levels of noise.
+While most prior work assumes the noise level to be known, noise-blind methods offer an alternative.
+Schmidt \etal\ \cite{SchmidtCVPR2011} develop a sampling-based Bayesian method with integrated noise estimation.
+Jin \etal\ \cite{JinCVPR2017} introduce a sampling-free approach using a smoothed generalization of the $0$-$1$ loss.
+Bigdeli \etal\ \cite{BigdeliNIPS2017} formulate image deblurring as a Bayes estimator and propose a deep mean-shift prior built on denoising autoencoders to learn the density of natural images.
+Nan \etal\ \cite{NanCVPR2020} integrate the estimation of the noise level and the quantification of the uncertainty \wrt~the image prior in a variational expectation maximization framework.
+Different from~\cite{JinCVPR2017,SchmidtCVPR2011,BigdeliNIPS2017,NanCVPR2020}, we explore an explicit Wiener deconvolution step in a deep feature space and adaptively estimate the noise level from the blurry features, ensuring that training a single model is able to handle various levels of noise.